 Suspension and Expulsion

-Where there are repeated instances of serious misbehaviour, parents will be requested to meet the school principal and/or the in schoolmanagement team.
-Parents will be expected to give an undertaking that the pupil will behave in an acceptable manner in the future.
-Prior to suspension, where possible, the Principal may review the case in consultation with teachers and other members of the school community involved, with due regard to records of previous misbehaviours, their pattern and context, sanctions and other interventions used and their outcomes and any relevant medical information.
+Aggressive, threatening or violent behaviour towards a teacher or pupil will be regarded as gross misbehaviour (level 3).
+Where possible, the Principal may review the case in consultation with teachers and other members of the school community involved, with due regard to records of previous misbehaviours, their pattern and context, sanctions and other interventions used and their outcomes and any relevant information.
 Suspension will be in accordance with the Rules for National Schools and the Education Welfare Act 2000.
+Where it is necessary to ensure that order and discipline are maintained and to secure the safety of the pupils, the Board may authorise the Principal to sanction an immediate suspension.

 Expulsion may be considered in an extreme case, in accordance with the Rule for National Schools and the Education Welfare Act 2000.
-Before suspending or expelling a pupil, the Board shall notify the Local Welfare Education Officer in writing in accordance with Section 24 of the Education Welfare Act.
+Where the Board of Management is of the opinion that a student should be expelled from the school it shall, before expelling the student, notify the Educational Welfare Officer to whom functions under this Act have been assigned, in writing, of its opinion and the reasons therefor.

 Removal of Suspension (Reinstatement)

-Following or during a period of suspension, parent/s must give a satisfactory undertaking that a suspended pupil will behave in accordance with the school code of behaviour and the Principal must be satisfied that the pupil’s reinstatement will not constitute a risk to the pupil’s own safety or that of the other pupils or staff.
-The Principal will facilitate the preparation of a behaviour plan for the pupil if required and will re-admit the pupil formally to the class.
+Following or during a period of suspension, parents must attend a meeting of re initiation in order to have the pupil reinstated to the school.
+The parent/s must give a satisfactory undertaking that a suspended pupil will behave in accordance with the school Code of Behaviour and the Principal must be satisfied that the pupil’s reinstatement will not constitute a risk to the pupil’s own safety or that of the other pupils or staff.
+The school will review and/or prepare a behaviour plan for the pupil if required and will re-admit the pupil to the class.

 Children with Special Needs

-The children in the class or school may be taught strategies to assist a pupil with special needs adhere to the rules and thus provide peer support.
+Peer groups/children attending mainstream classes may be taught strategies to assist a pupil with special needs adhere to the rules and thus provide peer support (where it is safe and appropriate to do so).
 This will be done in a supportive and safe way, acknowledging and respecting the difference in all individuals.

 Methods of Communicating with Parents

-Parents should be encouraged to talk in confidence to teachers about any significant developments in a child’s life, in the past or present, which may affect the child’s behaviour.
+Parents are encouraged to talk in confidence to teachers about any significant developments in a child’s life, in the past or present, which may affect the child’s behaviour.

 The following methods are to be used at all levels within the school:

-- Through children’s homework journal (infants do not have a homework journal)
+- Through children’s homework journal (infants do not have a homework journal – note/phone/discussion at collection times)

 - Letters/notes from school to home and from home to school